 Unlike the country, Bulgarian food has also gone largely undiscovered.
 Bulgarian cuisine shares characteristics with other Balkan dishes and exhibits similar flavors to its other neighbors, Greece and Turkey.
 Bulgarian dishes are also unique because the country has such a long history.

 Because Bulgaria isn’t an especially large nation, the food in Bulgaria doesn’t vary significantly between the different regions.
-That said, you will find unique dishes in places like the Rhodope Mountains in Southern Bulgaria and along the Black Sea coast.
+You will find unique dishes in places like the Rhodope Mountains in Southern Bulgaria and along the Black Sea coast.

 We ordered a few dishes repeatedly as we loved them so much.
 Our favorite foods in Bulgaria are;